 All apps become more fun when users have the ability to see and interact with each other.
 Options are limited especially when using Unity.
-The best option I’ve found in the Agora Video SDK for Unity available through the Unity Asset Store.
+The best application development for video streaming I’ve found is the Agora Video SDK for webRTC chat Unity through the Unity Asset Store.

-In this guide we’ll walk through all the steps you need to build a cross-platform video chat mobile app using Unity.
+In this guide we’ll walk through all the steps you need to build a cross-platform Unity stream video chat mobile app.

 - Unity Editor